Divide-By-0/blog/content/posts/movies.md

 - **deadpool**: 10/10.
 Ryan Renolds is an absolutely lovable clown.

 - **Da Vinci Code**: 10/10.
-God the allure of a worldwide puzzle with a dizzying reward is so beautiful: part of the reason I love geocachine is that I get the slightest glimpse into such a double layer on reality.
+The allure of a worldwide puzzle with a dizzying reward is so beautiful: part of the reason I love geocaching is that I get the slightest glimpse into such a double layer on reality.

 - **It**: 6/10.
 Classic horror movie.